 This course is designed for students in engineering, economics, life and physical sciences, and mathematics, focusing on functions, limits and their properties, differentiation and integration, including logarithmic and exponential functions.
+Mathematical Sciences credit.
 PREREQUISITES: MT 148 or both MT 122 and MT 132 or instructor permission.
-(DD)
+(SP)